Rookie Young outpitches Lynn as Diamondbacks top Rangers 9-2

 Young had a scoreless streak that began during his major league debut on June 27 end at 13 innings in the fourth inning on a two-out home run by Joey Gallo.
 Young also had a hitless streak dating back to that same game end at 9 2/3 innings on a one-out single by Danny Santana in the second inning.

 Five Diamondbacks relievers limited the Rangers, who have lost nine of their last 13 games, to one run and two hits over 3 2/3 innings.
-Texas is 14-18 against lefthanded starters and 36-27 vs. righties.
+Texas is 14-18 against left-handed starters and 36-27 vs. righties.
 Lovullo said he arranged his rotation to have Young and fellow lefty Robbie Ray face the Rangers in this two-game inter-league series.

 “We’ve addressed it all, and I think that we got to do a better job,” Rangers manager Chris Woodward said of his batters’ struggles against lefties.